aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### Int16sToInt32
-Converts an array of two 16-bit values to a single 32-bit value.
+Converts an array of two 16-bit values into a single 32-bit value.

 **Type**: Datatypes: int16[2]